-PCV is administered with a 3-dose schedule during the first year of life at 6, 10 and 14 weeks18.
+PCV is administered with a 3-dose schedule during the first year of life at 6, 10 and 14 weeks.
 Similarly, to DTP-containing vaccines, with whom PCV is co-administered, a very high coverage level has been achieved across the PROSUR countries (in 2019, PCV1 coverage ranged between 84-99% and PCV3 coverage ranged between 84-98%) and in the other Latin American countries (PCV1 coverage ranged between 75-99% in 2019, while PCV3 coverage ranged between 42-99%).
 A nominal demand corresponding to 5% of the over 65-year-old population has been assumed with one single dose being administered to capture demand from the elderly population irrespective of the existence of a national recommendation (no country in the region has a formal recommendation for elderly).
 Vaccines with low multi-dose presentations (1 to 4 doses) are used with an average wastage rate estimated at 10%.

-The total LAC regional demand was estimated at 33.3 million doses (Figure 4); this represents approximately 14% of the global demand of 245 million doses19, a higher number compared to DTP since the global PCV roll-out is still in-progress.
-Of those, 19.4 million doses are consumed by https://www.who.int/publications/m/item/who-pneumococcal-vaccines-global-market-study-june-2020 accessed on December 2021
+The total LAC regional demand was estimated at 33.3 million doses (Figure 4); this represents approximately 14% of the global demand of 245 million doses, a higher number compared to DTP since the global PCV roll-out is still in-progress.
+Of those, 19.4 million doses are consumed by PROSUR countries.
+Among PROSUR countries, Brazil represents approximately 50% of the subregional demand, followed by Colombia and Argentina.
+No demand is assumed for polysaccharide in the long-term.

-18 Pneumococcal conjugate vaccines: WHO position paper 2019 - Weekly epidemiological record, No 8, 2019, 94, 85-104; Considerations for pneumococcal vaccination in older adults - Weekly epidemiological record, No 23, 11 June 2021
+&lt;sup>18 Pneumococcal conjugate vaccines: WHO position paper 2019 - Weekly epidemiological record, No 8, 2019, 94, 85-104; Considerations for pneumococcal vaccination in older adults - Weekly epidemiological record, No 23, 11 June 2021.